Meaning-infused grammar: Gradient Acceptability Shapes the Geometric Representations of Constructions in LLMs: Introduction

 \section{Introduction}

-A central tenet of usage-based constructionist (UCx) approaches is that our knowledge of language consists of a structured inventory of constructions — conventionalized pairings of form and function at varying levels of complexity and abstraction\cite{Goldberg2006}.
-This usage-based framework posits that language is learned from experience, with contexts and frequencies of use shaping a dynamic "ConstructionNet" \cite{goldberg2024usage} in the minds of speakers.
-Grammaticality is not a binary state but a continuum of acceptability, an observation supported by a long tradition of work in psycholinguistics \citep{francis2022gradient, gibson2013need, hu2024language}.
-Much prior work has demonstrated that the choice between the Double Object (DO) construction (\textit{She gave the boy the book}) and the Prepositional Object (PO) alternative (\textit{She gave the book to the boy}) is heavily influenced by a confluence of semantic and pragmatic factors \cite{Bresnan2007}.
-The current work demonstrates that LLMs likewise represent syntactic patterns as being infused with functional distinctions.
-Constructions are represented by LLMs as geometric clusters as has been hypothesized to be the case for mental resentations as well \cite{goldberg2019explain, oehrle1976grammatical, gropen1989learnability, goldberg1992inherent}.
+A central tenet of usage-based constructionist (UCx) approaches is that our knowledge of language consists of a structured inventory of constructions — conventionalized pairings of form \textit{and} function at varying levels of complexity and abstraction \cite{Goldberg2006}.
+The framework posits that language is learned from experience, with contexts and frequencies of use shaping dynamic "ConstructionNets" \cite{goldberg2024usage} in the minds of speakers.
+Grammaticality is not a binary state but a continuum of acceptability, an observation supported by work in experimental and computational work on language \citep{francis2022gradient, gibson2013need, hu2024language}.